Technical Writing for Engineers [The Ultimate Guide & Course]

 Solution: Know your audience

 Ignoring the audience is one of the biggest writing mistakes for engineers.
 The reader will be different for each document.
-To write well, you must know their knowledge of the field, relationship to the department or company, and purpose for reading.
+To write well, you must know their knowledge of the field, their relationship to the department or company, and their purpose for reading.

 Solution: Plan effectively